This recipe is based on one that Alice's mother was taught at

 floury/baking potatoes rather than waxy/new/salad potatoes.

-Makes 4 potato cakes; multiply up
+Makes 4 normal potato cakes or

-use a large baking potato, weighing more like 240 gm, that
+you use a large baking potato, weighing more like 240 gm, that

 should allow you to make double the quantity.
 Roll all the